practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 Please do share your experiences and code if you decide to try any of these ideas, or if you come up with some improvement ideas of your own.
 Happy hacking!

+> We'd like to thank Eric Hodel, Magnus Holm, Piotr Szotkowski, and Mathias Lafeldt for reviewing this article and providing feedback before we published it.